ai-data-innovators/ChatGPT-for-Salesforce/README.md

 * Prompt Engineering: Supports interactive improvement through prompt engineering.
 * API Integration: Leverages APIs available for modern SaaS (Software as a Service) software.

-While the initial setup is straightforward, it initiates an iterative process to incorporate AI into routine business workflows and drive towards a more intelligent, responsive, and efficient systems environment for business professionals.
+While the initial setup is straightforward, it begins an iterative process to incorporate AI into routine business workflows" for consistency and drive towards a more intelligent, responsive, and efficient systems environment for business professionals.

-## Step by Step Implementation Guide
+## Step-by-Step Implementation Guide

 At high level, there are only three steps: